xdenisx/ice_drift_pc_ncc/tools/s1_asf_download/README.md

 The two scripts are for downloading of Sentinel-1A/B Level-1 GRD data

 The current version operates with GeoJSON files with POINT or POLYGON geometry.
 To collect metadata for downloading from Alaska SAR Facility server you need to create account there.
-To that please go:
+For that, please go:

 >  https://urs.earthdata.nasa.gov/users/new